 - Celebrate survivorship, and honor and remember loved ones!

-Dr. Reid Ness, Associate Professor will present on the latest updates in Colon Cancer Risk and Prevention.
-Also available live digitally via TEAMS.
-Click here to join the presentation.
+Dr. Reid Ness, Associate Professor will spoke on the latest updates in Colon Cancer Risk and Prevention in a webinar held March 22, 2023.
+Watch the recorded webinar below.